latest update February 2025 - original post in June 2022

 Aries part of Eridanus

-Star Rana (epsilon Eridani - ca. 25 degrees sid.
-Aries)
+Star Rana (Epsilon Eridani) - ca. 25 degrees sidereal Aries

 Interestingly the "star" Tau Eridani actually consists of 9 stars but it's said that they're not "related" (astronomically/according to current physics)...